Counterintelligence: Theory of offensive counterintelligence

-Offensive techniques in current counterintelligence doctrine are principally directed against human sources, so counterespionage can be considered a synonym for offensive counterintelligence.
+The phrase offensive counterintelligence is ordinarily considered as being synonymous in meaning with the term counterespionage.
+The US Department of Defense defines it as 'That aspect of counterintelligence designed to detect, destroy, neutralize, exploit, or prevent espionage activities through identification, penetration, manipulation, deception, and repression of individuals, groups, or organizations conducting or suspected of conducting espionage activities.
 At the heart of exploitation operations is the objective to degrade the effectiveness of an adversary's intelligence service or a terrorist organization.
-Offensive counterespionage (and counterterrorism) is done one of two ways, either by manipulating the adversary (FIS or terrorist) in some manner or by disrupting the adversary's normal operations.
+Offensive counterespionage (and counterterrorism) is done one of two ways: either by manipulating the adversary (FIS or terrorist) in some manner or by disrupting the adversary's normal operations.

 Defensive counterintelligence operations that succeed in breaking up a clandestine network by arresting the persons involved or by exposing their actions demonstrate that disruption is quite measurable and effective against FIS if the right actions are taken.
 If defensive counterintelligence stops terrorist attacks, it has succeeded.

 Offensive counterintelligence seeks to damage the long-term capability of the adversary.
 If it can lead a national adversary into putting large resources into protecting from a nonexistent threat, or if it can lead terrorists to assume that all of their "sleeper" agents in a country have become unreliable and must be replaced (and possibly killed as security risks), there is a greater level of success than can be seen from defensive operations alone, To carry out offensive counterintelligence, however, the service must do more than detect; it must manipulate persons associated with the adversary.